kristianmandrup/authorize-mw/README.md

 ## Authorizer

-`Authorizer` should be used to wrap an Ability for the current user.
+`Authorizer` is be used to wrap an Ability for the current user.
 It is a middleware component that should be used with a middleware runner (see *middleware* project).
-The authorizer should be used to authorize a user to access and perfor a given action on a data object of some kind.
+The authorizer should be used to authorize a user to access and perform a given action on a data object of some kind.

 ## Normalize